kaleocheng/nix-dots/README.md

 1. Install NixOS or nix + standalone Home-Manager for non-NixOS.
 Enable flake.
 2. Clone this repository.
-3. add new hosts to `hosts/*` and adjust the settings.
+3. Add new hosts to `hosts/*` and adjust the settings.
 4. Run the installation script:
    ```bash
    ./install.sh